ctag-fh-kiel/ctag-tbd/readme.md

 - More ideas?

 ## How to build
+**NEW!!!** You can build custom firmwares with plugin subsets and to increase sample-rom using the [cloud compiler](https://fxwiegand.github.io/tbd-cloud-compiler/).
+No need for a toolchain on your own system.

-You need C/C++ skills.
+For developing your own plugins / make TBD yours, you need C/C++ skills.
 You may want to check the [TBD simulator](simulator/readme.md) for easy plugin development without TBD hardware.

-**NEW!!!** you can build the firmware using a Github action.
-Just fork the ctag-tbd repo to your Github account and enable the supplied
+You can build the firmware using a Github action.
+Just fork the ctag-tbd repo to your Github account and enable the supplied Github action.
-Github action.
 Each time you will push your edits into your fork's master branch, Github will cut a draft release for you automatically.
 No need for a toolchain on your own system.